Blatter repeats he is ready to stand for a fifth term

 The 78-year-old also talked about his suitcase-packing habits.

-"It will be easy for me because I'm used to traveling and this will not be a problem.
+"It will be easy for me because I'm used to travelling and this will not be a problem.
 I always do my luggage myself."

 "It will be the tenth (World Cup) in a row, my fifth as president, but I have the same feeling as an actor going on the stage and it will be a great World Cup.